crowdin/crowdin-cli/website/docs/releases/migration-4.md

 ## Command output updates

 In this release, we've also reviewed and improved the output of many commands to make them more informative and user-friendly.
 Changes include `list`, `add`, `upload`, `download`, `delete`, and other commands for various resources.

+## Exit codes updates

+This release also includes more exit codes (previously we had only `0` for success and `1` for failure) for failures.
+Please refer to official documentation page to find more details.